tolauwae/phd-thesis/src/multiverse/multiverse.typ

 === Debugging with the Multiverse Debugger

 A developer can use the multiverse debugger to explore the execution of the light sensor program, using the debug operations in the top left corner, following normal debugging conventions.
-While the right panel continually updates to show where in the program's execution the user is.
+The right panel continually updates to show where in the program's execution the user is.
 However, the multiverse debugger allows for more than just stepping forwards and backwards through the program.
 The user can also jump to any node in the multiverse tree by simply clicking on that node, and explore the program from that point onwards with the available debugging instructions.